People are also watching

-When considering breast reconstruction it is important to consider what defines the desirable breast.
+When considering breast reconstruction, it is important to consider what defines a desirable breast.
 There are four important parameters which define the beauty of a breast:

 - Location on the chest wall

 - Proportions of the breast in relation to the torso

 - Aesthetically pleasing shape